It’s Time to Test Your Smoke Alarm

-Most people feel confident their smoke detector works because it goes off whenever they attempt a fried dish on the stovetop or a super steamy shower.
+Most people feel confident their smoke detector works because it goes off whenever they attempt a fried dish on the stove top or a super steamy shower.
 But that’s all the more reason why regular alarm testing is so important, as batteries can get worn out sooner this way.

 HOW TO TEST YOUR SMOKE ALARM

 Your smoke alarm and carbon monoxide detectors should have a test button you can push to check for functionality.
 Try to do this monthly—especially if the device is giving off random beeps or sounding false alarms.
-Before testing, have families members distributed throughout the house.
+Before testing, have family members distributed throughout the house.
 Make sure everyone can hear the signal even in bedrooms, with their doors closed.

 WHEN TO REPLACE SMOKE ALARM BATTERIES